Vulkii/TestTask/README.md

         sudo docker logs web_server_2
 curl should be sended several times.
 The time difference of the requests will be different (not one second)

+P.S.
+1. Ansible should be installed
+2. SSH should be installed
+3. become-password and vault passwords are 12345